 How long does a laundry renovation take?

+A laundry renovation is typically a shorter turnaround time, but as we know, can make a huge difference to a home!
 We recently undertook a laundry renovation in Northcote, it involved removing the existing laundry cabinetry, the splashback and floor tiles and replacing them with new ones.
 This laundry was completed two weeks, one week ahead of the projected time frame which we’re always happy about!
 Our clients spent $14,000 to $18,000 on this renovation.
+The short turnaround was possible because there was no movement in the plumbing location and the bench top was laminate so there were no delays waiting for the stone benchtop.
+Like a kitchen renovation, this the stone benchtop is the main delay in a laundry. |

 How long does a bathroom renovation take?